Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

-innerRef becomes the Container + Quill combo.
-If you don't need the parent to control the QuillEditor, you can simply create quillRef inside QuillEditor.
-I implemented it both ways, but kept the version where the parent has access.
-Here's a summary:
+innerRef then becomes the Container + Quill combo.
+If you don't need the parent to control the QuillEditor, you can simply create quillRef inside QuillEditor I implemented it both ways, but kept the version where the parent has access.

+&nbsp;

+Summary: